Abdul102-ux/Shopify-section/README.md

-# Shopify Custom Sections Portfolio
+# Shopify Custom Development Portfolio

-A collection of production-ready custom Shopify sections built with Liquid, CSS3, and JavaScript.
-Each section is fully customizable through the Shopify theme editor.
+A collection of production-ready custom Shopify sections and page templates built with Liquid, CSS3, and JavaScript.
+Each component is fully customizable through the Shopify theme editor.

-## Sections Included
+## What's Included

+### Custom Sections (4)
+Reusable sections that can be added to any page.

+### Page Templates (2)
+Complete page layouts for specific use cases.

 ### 1. Advanced Hero
 Premium hero section with video backgrounds, parallax scrolling, and smooth animations.